 - If either the speaker or microphone gets wet, their function may be affected until all the moisture has completely dried.

 - The IP rating of your device was achieved in laboratory conditions in standby mode, so you should not use the device underwater, such as taking pictures.
 Do not use the device to take photos while performing any type of activity underwater, including diving or snorkeling.

 - Drying times will vary depending on the environment, but the process may take up to three hours.
 During this time, you can still use all the features that do not rely on the speaker or microphone – you can take photos, check your email or send text messages without a worry.

 - Do not use a hair dryer to dry any wet parts.

 - Everyday wear and tear, along with damage to your device, can reduce its ability to stay protected from dust and moisture.

-It’s import to know that your warranty does not cover damage or defects caused by abuse or improper use of your device.
-Also note that compatible accessories, including batteries, chargers, hands-free devices, keyboards, and micro USB cables, are not water-resistant and protected against dust on their own.
+It’s important to know that your warranty does not cover damage or defects caused by abuse or improper use of your device.
+Also note that compatible accessories, including batteries, chargers, hands-free devices, keyboards and micro USB cables, are not water resistant and dust protected on their own.

 If you have any questions about the use of your device that are not answered here, please refer to our Customer Support Service for help.
 For relevant warranty information, you can refer to the Important Information document, which is accessible via the Setup guide in your device.